hiroki-chen/FH_cryptDB/README.md

 # FH_cryptDB
-We have implemented frequency smoothing for deterministic and order-preserving encryption schemes for CryptDB.
+We have implemented frequency smoothing for deterministic and frequency-hiding order-preserving encryption schemes for CryptDB.
 These following features are included in our model:
 1. Freqeuncy smoothing algorithms based on pseudorandom function(s);
 2. SQL Rewriter for `where` of *fh*-encrypted columns: